 - Drove in an erratic or aggressive manner

-- Was or is suspected of driving at excessive speeding or racing
+- Was or is suspected of driving at excessive speed or racing

 - Is suspected of DUI (meaning there is not sufficient evidence to charge the driver with felony DUI)

-If convicted, those charged of Reckless Homicide, also known as vehicular manslaughter, face fines between $1,000 and $5,000, imprisonment for up to ten years and/or suspension of license for up to five years.
+If convicted, those charged with Reckless Homicide, also known as vehicular manslaughter, face fines between $1,000 and $5,000, imprisonment for up to ten years and/or suspension of license for up to five years.